 The Doctor of Physical Therapy (DPT) program at OSU-Cascades will prepare you for a rewarding career as a physical therapist.
-You'll study at a top research university in state-of-the-art classrooms and labs, then apply what you learn in the world-class physical therapy clinics of Bend, Oregon and throughout the state and across the United States.
+You'll study at a top research university in state-of-the-art classrooms and labs, and then apply what you learn in the world-class physical therapy clinics of Bend, Oregon and throughout the state and across the United States.
 Above all — you'll help people of all ages move more easily and lead better lives.

 The Only DPT Program in Oregon at a Tier 1 Research University